 From the perspective of the relevant body of employment law, the key question is how the discrimination in question has affected the job status or job conditions of its victims; it is this, and not intent of the perpetrator, that determines whether the employer will be deemed to have violated legal restrictions on workplace discrimination.

 Indeed, employment discrimination need not include any verbalized expression of bigoted or prejudiced beliefs to constitute illegal behavior.
 For this reason, discrimination claims can be proven on circumstantial evidence.
-Since the main criteria for deciding whether an action, or series of actions, would be covered by laws banning employment discrimination is the impact on the victims, company policies which were not adopted for clearly discriminatory purposes, but which have a consistently unequal impact on members of specific racial, ethnic, or religious groups, are also banned: examples of such discriminatory practices might include, for instance, the use of an employment test that effectively impairs the chances of racial or ethnic minorities from securing a job offer or a promotion.
+Since the main criteria for deciding whether an action, or series of actions, would be covered by laws banning employment discrimination is the impact on the victims, company policies which were not adopted for clearly discriminatory purposes, but which have a consistently unequal impact on members of specific racial, ethnic, or religious groups, are also banned.
+An example of such a discriminatory practice is the use of an employment test that effectively impairs the chances of racial or ethnic minorities from securing a job offer or a promotion.

 Employers who engage in discriminatory practices can be held liable, whether or not there is evidence to suggest that these practices were intended to serve discriminatory ends.
 Employment practices are illegal in so far as they result in a clear pattern of discrimination in areas like hiring and firing, promotions, pay rates, job assignments, and working conditions.
 Additionally, employers are considered legally responsible for maintaining a safe and non-discriminatory workplace, and can be forced to pay damages if they permit discriminatory or harassing behavior to escalate to the point that it creates a hostile work environment.
 Similarly, employers can be found liable for failing to respond to employee complaints about discrimination, or for retaliating against employees who raise these such complaints, even if the complainant is not a member of the victimized group but is rather seeking to vindicate the rights of another party.